xwmario/Warez/README.md

 - [Which VPN services keep you anonymous in 2018?](https://torrentfreak.com/vpn-services-keep-anonymous-2018/) TorrentFreak article by Ernesto.

 ### VPN Subscription Services (no-logs)
 - [ExpressVPN](https://www.expressvpn.com/vpnmentor1) VPN with 256-bit encryption, 94 countries, and no logs.
-Also rated one of the fastest VPNs out there.
+Also rated as one of the fastest VPNs out there.
 - [NordVPN](https://nordvpn.com/) Protect your privacy online and access media content with no regional restrictions, and audit can be found [here](https://github.com/CHEF-KOCH/NSABlocklist/blob/5371276f7411ab64530f421ed88d21dda28b0dbc/Documents/VPN/profile-nordvpn2.pdf)
 - [Private Internet Access](https://www.privateinternetaccess.com/) Popular subscription-based VPN provider with a proven track record for not keeping logs.
 - [ProtonVPN](https://protonvpn.com/) High-speed Swiss made VPN that safeguards your privacy.